ibm-cloud-docs/containers/cs_integrations.md

     <td>The name of the secret that you noted in the previous step.</td>
     </tr></tbody></table>

-3. Create the pod and mount the secret volume.
+3. Create the pod and mount the secret as a volume.
     ```
     kubectl apply -f secret-test.yaml
     ```